 Does a new starter checklist prevent an emergency tax code application?

-No, a new starter checklist does not prevent the application of an emergency tax rate.
+No, a new starter checklist doesn’t prevent the application of an emergency tax rate.
 In certain situations, even if someone has completed a starter checklist, an employer may apply an emergency tax code to their salary.

-HMRC doesn’t always deliver new employees’ tax information to the employer before a new joiner’s first day.
-In cases like this, apply an emergency tax code until you receive the correct one from HMRC.
+For example, HMRC doesn’t always deliver a new joiner’s tax information before their first day.
+If that happens, you apply an emergency tax code until HMRC sends you the correct one.

 What does an employer do without a new starter checklist?